Distributed Precoding for Satellite-Terrestrial Integrated Networks Without Sharing CSIT: A Rate-Splitting Approach: Introduction

 \item {\textbf{Distributed precoding optimization}}: Even after transforming the original problem into the distributed problem, finding its solution is challenging since the problem is non-convex and non-smooth.
 To address this, we first approximate the objective function by using the LogSumExp (LSE) technique.
-Then we characterize the first-order Karush–Kuhn–Tucker (KKT) conditions and cast these as generalized nonlinear eigenvalue problems.
+Then we characterize the first-order Karush–Kuhn–Tucker (KKT) conditions and cast these as a nonlinear eigenvalue problem with eigenvector dependency (NEPv).
 We show that finding the principal eigenvector of these nonlinear eigenvalue problems is equivalent to finding the local optimal solution.
 Leveraging this, we propose an iterative algorithm named STIN-generalized power iteration (STIN-GPI).